 It’s important to practice safe and defensive cycling while riding MoGo through the streets of Detroit.
+All new MoGo pass holders will receive this safety booklet along with their MoGo key.
 If you are ever involved in an accident or have a problem with your bike during a trip, please call MoGo Customer Service at 1-888-MoGo-123.
 To ensure a safe and enjoyable ride, please take the following precautions:

 MoGo doesn’t provide helmets, but we strongly encourage all of our users to wear one.
 We’ve partnered with several Detroit bike retailers so MoGo users can purchase helmets and other accessories at discounted prices.
 Click here for a list of participating retailers and their discounts.

 Before getting on a bike, perform an ABC Quick Check.
-That’s A for Air, B for Brakes, and C for Chain.
+That’s A for Air, B for Brakes, and C for Chain, Cranks, and Cassette.
 Tires should be firm meaning you shouldn’t be able to pinch the tire with your finger nor should the tire compress when you sit on the seat.
 You shouldn’t be able to pull or push the bike with both brakes engaged.
 Finally, check to make sure the chain is taut, rust free, and free of debris.
+Wriggle the pedals to make sure they are secure.
 If you notice a problem, please push the “Wrench” button on the handlebars and choose another bike.

-The City of Detroit has roughly 200 miles of bike friendly infrastructure.
+The City of Detroit has more than 200 miles of bike friendly infrastructure.
 We encourage all MoGo users to stick to these routes as often as possible.
-If you’re unsure where this infrastructure is, please refer to this map (download & zoom in to see specific roads) created by Detroit Greenways Coalition.
+If you’re unsure where this infrastructure is, please refer to our MoGo System Map and make sure to select "Bike Friendly Routes."

 Always ride with the flow of traffic, not against it.